 - The ship will go through a pre- and post- program cleaning.

 - All high traffic surfaces, such as handrails, ladder, etc, will be cleaned and disinfected multiple times during a program

 - After each program, ventilation fans will be utilized to fully exchange the air below decks; participants will have limited access to below decks (e.g. use of the marine toilets etc).

 Program Specific Information*

 School and Youth programs: In addition to the practices listed above, participants on youth programs will fill out a pre-screening form prior to program start.
-Programs will be limited to 12 participants, we will utilize small groups to help with social distancing during activities, masks will be required.
+Programs will be limited to 25 participants or less, we will utilize small groups to help with social distancing during activities, masks will be required.
 Below deck travel will be limited.
 We will require bag lunches, and a specific supply list to minimize sharing during program.
 Those supplies will be provided if you don’t have access to them.
 Additional procedures will be provided